Updated Feb 02, 2026

 Why Adalo Excels at Cross-Platform Publishing

 Adalo enables publishing to web, Apple App Store, and Google Play from one project.
 This is essential for project management apps where teams need access from desktops, tablets, and smartphones.
-Always verify platform-specific behaviors and submission requirements.
+One update to your app automatically reflects across all platforms—no separate codebases to maintain.

 Setting Up Your Adalo Account and Project Foundation